sai-1752/Excel-Salary-Dashboard/README.md

 =FILTER(J2#,(NOT(ISNUMBER(SEARCH("and",J2#))+ISNUMBER(SEARCH(",",J2#))))*(J2#<>0))
 ```

-- 🔍 **Unique List Generation:** This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
+- 🔍 **Unique List Generation:** This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas and omit zero values.
 - **🔢 Formula Purpose:** This formula populates the table below, which gives us a list of unique job schedule types.

 🍽️ Background Table